jmdejong/Asciifarm/docs/communication.md

 - field: a 1 dimensional array (length: width*height) of integers representing the sprites in all cells of the room.
 - mapping: an array or dictionary of spritenames.
 The values in field are the indices for the mapping.

-Only one sprite per cell is sent: the one with the larges height.
+Only one sprite per cell is sent: the one with the largest height.

 Example message: